petaki/satellite/README.md

 MCP_ALLOW_ANY_HOST=false
 ```

-By default the MCP endpoint rejects requests that arrive over a loopback connection with a non-loopback `Host` header, which protects local installs against DNS rebinding attacks.
+By default the MCP endpoint rejects requests that arrive over a loopback connection with a non-loopback `Host` header, which protects it against DNS rebinding attacks.
+The guard covers `/mcp` only — the web routes carry no authentication either way, so keep controlling access at the network level.
 Set this to `true` only when a reverse proxy on the same host forwards to Satellite via `127.0.0.1` while preserving the original `Host` header.
 Rewriting the `Host` header to `localhost` in the proxy is the safer alternative.

 ---